Practical guide: when to use ChatGPT, Claude, or Perplexity

 Fact-checking and verification

-Check claims, figures, and statistics with automatic source citation for your content marketing.
+Verify claims, figures, and statistics with automatic source attribution for your content marketing.
 Essential for reliable publications.

 Financial data and company information

-Real-time rates, quarterly figures, and company news for B2B research.
+Real-time stock prices, quarterly figures, and company news for B2B research.
 The new Finance features offer current stock data and company analyses.

 SEO keyword research